Zoom Student Guide

 • Give presentations

-• Respond to oral exams
+• Respond to polls and quizzes

-• Take invigilated exams
+• Take invigilated exams remotely

 A note about Zoom

-This tool guide was last reviewed in August 2023 with version 5.15.7 of Zoom.
+This tool guide was last reviewed in June 2024 with version 6.0.11 of Zoom.

 What do I need to use Zoom?